TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/Group.rst

 :ref:`fieldWizard <columns-group-properties-fieldWizard>` options.
 A lot of them are available by default but disabled.

 It is required to set :ref:`internal_type <columns-group-properties-internal-type>`.
-Most common usage is to model database relations (n:1 or n:m) with `internal_type='db'.
+Most common usage is to model database relations (n:1 or n:m) with `internal_type='db'`.
 In this case property :ref:`allowed <columns-group-properties-allowed>` is required.

-The group field uses either CSV format to store uids of related records or intermediate mm table (in this case :ref:`MM <columns-group-properties-allowed>` property is required).
+The group field uses either CSV format to store uids of related records or intermediate mm table (in this case :ref:`MM <columns-group-properties-mm>` property is required).

 You can read more on how data is structured in :ref:`columns-group-data` chapter.